I see patients in my practice for psychotherapy, medication management, or

 physical health on our emotional health, and I incorporate these principles in my work with patients.

-Raya Almufti Abraham, M.D.
+Raya Almufti, M.D.
 Psychiatry and Psychotherapy 2000 Broadway Street